dyhes/zulip/docs/documentation/helpcenter.md

 instructions for something simple look long and complicated.

-When taking screenshots, the image should never include the whole Zulip browser window in a screenshot; instead, it should only show relevant parts of the app.
+When taking screenshots, the image should never include the whole Aloha browser window in a screenshot; instead, it should only show relevant parts of the app.
 In addition, the screenshot should always come _after_ the text that describes it, never before.